Connect with others who understand.

 Written by Emily Wagner, M.S.

-Non-small cell lung cancer is the most common type of lung cancer, accounting for around 90 percent of all lung cancer diagnoses.
-Like other cancers, NSCLC is considered advanced when it has spread outside the area where the tumor first began growing.
+The most common type of lung cancer is non-small cell lung cancer (NSCLC), which makes up around 90 percent of all lung cancer diagnoses.
+Like other cancers, NSCLC is generally considered advanced when it has spread outside the area where the tumor first began growing.
+When it spreads more widely through the body, it’s considered metastatic lung cancer.
 At the time of diagnosis, 40 percent of people with NSCLC have advanced (stage 4) disease.

 Types of NSCLC

-There are three types of NSCLC, which are defined by the different cells where cancer develops:
+The three main types of NSCLC are defined by the different cells where cancer develops:

 • Adenocarcinoma accounts for 40 percent of NSCLC cases.

-• Squamous cell carcinoma makes up 25 percent of NSCLC cases.
+• Squamous cell carcinoma makes up 25 percent to 30 percent of NSCLC cases.

-• Large cell carcinoma occurs in about 10 percent of NSCLC cases.
+• Large cell carcinoma occurs in about 10 percent to 15 percent of NSCLC cases.

 What Is Metastasis?